+Meanwhile, place the rice, more salt and pepper, onion, and garlic in a 13 x 9-inch glass baking dish.
 Add the carrots, celery, red bell pepper, and hot chicken broth along with melted butter to the rice mixture in the dish and stir well.
 Make sure that the rice is completely covered with the liquid.
 Place the bay leaves on top of the rice mixture.

 Arrange the browned chicken drumsticks on top of the rice mixture and sprinkle with the cheese.